Empower Your Practice

-Imagine your new EHR as a well-organized filing system crossed with a 24/7 virtual assistant—except it's smarter, faster, and never takes a coffee break.
-For behavioral health practices, the stakes are higher—your assessments need to capture subjective insights, your patient portal must support messaging, and interoperability with health information systems is key.
+Imagine your new EHR as a well-organized filing system crossed with a 24/7 virtual assistant.
+Except it is smarter, faster, and never takes a coffee break.
+For behavioral health practices, the stakes are higher.
+Your assessments need to capture subjective insights, your patient portal must support messaging, and interoperability with health information systems is key.
 Not to mention features like DSM-5 integration and telepsychiatry compatibility.

-But with dozens of EHRs flooding the market, how do you pick the best electronic health records for psychiatry?
+But with dozens of EHRs flooding the market, how do you pick the best EHR for psychiatry?

 A poorly chosen EHR can drain productivity, increase administrative burnout, and even impact patient care.
 We evaluated 20+ platforms against criteria tailored to mental health:

-In this guide, we're diving into the top 7 EHR software options for psychiatrists and mental health specialists in 2026.
+In this guide, we are diving into the top 7 EHR software options for psychiatrists and mental health specialists in 2026.
 We'll break down:

 Learn how to simplify your practice workflow and free up more time for patients with Medesk.